Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Multi-state HMC Examples

-This poses the question, which regions in HMC parameter space exhibit overlap IFS maps? \Cref{fig:heatmaps_overlaps_binary} depicts the parameter space as overlap or no overlap. \Cref{fig:heatmaps_overlaps} shows this as a percentage of the total attractor area.
+This poses the question, which regions in HMC parameter space exhibit overlap IFS maps? \Cref{fig:heatmaps_overlaps_binary} depicts parameter space regions in terms of overlap or no overlap. \Cref{fig:heatmaps_overlaps} shows this as a percentage of the total attractor area.
 For a discussion of how overlap was determined, please see \cref{app:OverlapEstimation}.
-Comparing the two, we see that there is a significant region for which overlap does exist for $x < 0.15$ and a smaller region where $x > 0.48$.
+Comparing the two, we see that there is a significant region over which overlap does exist for $x < 0.15$ and a smaller region where $x > 0.48$.
 However, for much of that region the attractor's overlap area is relatively small.
-As a rule of thumb, the gap between $\dLCE$ and $\dsc$ for the mixed-state set measure $\mu(\MxSSet)$ is determined by the percentage of the attractor that is affected by overlap.
+As a rule of thumb, the gap between $\dLCE$ and $\dsc$ for the mixed-state set is determined by the percentage of the attractor that is affected by overlap.
 If the overlap region is relatively small, in comparison to the size of the attractor, $\dLCE$ may be very close to $\dsc$.

 However, if the overlap is very large, $\dLCE$ may be a dramatic overestimation of $\dsc$.
 This occurs when $\alpha = 1/3$ and $x < 0.15$.
 The statistical complexity dimension $\dsc$ vanishes, yet the Lyapunov dimension saturates at $\dLCE = 2.0$.